r123singh/resume-booster-pdf/README.md

-# Resume Optimizer
+# Resume Booster

-**Resume Optimizer** is a web-based application that intelligently adapts your resume to match specific job descriptions.
+**Resume Booster** is a web-based application that intelligently adapts your resume to match specific job descriptions.
 The frontend is developed using **Streamlit**, while the backend processing is powered by **OpenAI models**.
 With Resume Optimizer, you can enhance your job application process by tailoring your resume to specific job requirements, improving your chances of success.

 ## Features